LightSolverInternal/laser-mind-client/README.md

   ```
   git clone https://github.com/LightSolverInternal/laser-mind-client
   ```
+  Or downloaded using the "Download Zip" button and unzipped.
 - Python 3.10.
 - Operating System: Linux or Windows.
 Tested on Ubuntu 20.04 and Windows 11.
 - Highly Recommended: Use a virtual environment before installing laser-mind-client.